-It is a measure of Albania’s national pride that the country’s festival calendar is geared towards showcasing its traditional arts and crafts scene.
+It is a measure of the national pride that the Albania holidays and festivals calendar is geared towards showcasing its traditional arts and crafts scene.
 Indeed, performing arts are important to Albanians, and it is said that their traditions are as lively today as they were a century ago.
 But that does not mean that Albanians are stuck in the past; the National Festival of Urban Folk Songs, for example, sets out to perform a modern interpretation of traditional music - one that might be more relevant to the current times.
 Late summer sees what is considered the biggest public outpouring of joy - and beer - in Albania.
 The Korca Beer Festival affords Albanians the chance to let down their hair and go wild for four days in celebration of the brew.

 National Festival of Urban Folk Songs